 The key lies in furniture and work modules that allow for different configurations for different operator needs.
 This can include variable height desktops and chairs to enable your staff to sit or stand, depending on their preferences.
 Having several options will increase productivity and reduce strain and fatigue during a typical shift.

-Sign #3: You Want Increased Operator Efficiency
+3. You Want Increased Operator Efficiency

-When your control room lacks ergonomic design and flexibility in workstations, your operators are going to have reduced efficiency and productivity.
+Finally, when your control room lacks ergonomic design and flexibility in workstations, your operators are going to have reduced efficiency and productivity.
 A well-designed space includes furniture that specifically fits the needs of the business and the operators that keep it running.
 Building consoles to fit the room is critical, so that technology and staffing are primary considerations, along with comfort and traffic flow.
 Furniture bought to fit rather than built to fit is going to create issues for your staff, your technology needs, and the effectiveness of your control room as a whole.

 Your control room is command central for your business.
 If it isn’t running right, your business isn’t running right.
 Customized control room furniture isn’t just for certain types of companies; it’s for any business with a control room that needs to function effectively and efficiently, all the time.